rosschapman/internetross/blog.md

 > As with heavily layered applications, the more distance between those designing the organization and the work being done, the greater the risk of unmanaged points of contention.
 Top-down organizational methods can lead to subdivisions which seem like parallel efforts when listed on a slide but which are, in actuality, highly interdependent and interlocking.
 Staffing highly sequential efforts as if they were entirely parallel leads to catastrophe.

 It's all feeling very close to home.
 For example, the reality is that with an expanding team I am going to have to review more code.
 In our org we have feature ownership to introduce quality control.
+****
+> We spend time reconciling our mental models enough to communicate with each other; this is a coherence penalty.

+We're not even talking about geographical spread yet and the "slag" (lag/slog) that I've been feeling on daily basis.